Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part XII by Brian Joseph Johns

 "Yes.
 I think I might have known a lady who was into big cats.
 What might her name have been?"
 Evan asked.

-"Shaela" Mila, Yirfir, Nelony and Barris answered at once.
+"Shaela" Mila, Yirfir, Nelony and Barris answered simultaneously.

 Evan leaned in closer to those with whom he spoke.